Material on this web site copyright © 1995-2013, TelePost, Inc. All rights reserved.

 After a couple minutes of learning, the images will be almost gone...

 Once this is done, no further adjustment is needed, because the WBIR will readjust as new strong signals appear, providing the deepest nulls for the strongest signals, and adequate rejection to hide the weaker ones in the noise.
 Remember, though, that when all signals are weak there will be a problem with PowerSDR/IF because it will start with faulty settings and not learn.
-With NaP3, it will start with the last good settings, so it will be better, and you can obtain a quick null using the WBIR Calibration button in the Config>DSP setup tab.
+With NaP3, it will start with the last good settings, so it will be better, and you can obtain a quick null using the WBIR section in the Config>DSP setup tab.
+Again, NaP3 also provides a Manual WBIR mode, which you can adjust manually with the Gain and Phase controls, or automaticall by using the "Seed" button.

 Note 1 -